dvreeze/mybank/README.md

   http://localhost:8090/transactions
 ```

-## The Spring JDBC and Web-MVC implementation using Thymeleaf of the mybank application
+## The Spring JDBC and Web-MVC implementation of the mybank application

 This time the transaction data is persistent, so survives restarts of the application.